 a cell culture lab to facilitate cutting edge work on brain slice, dermal and neuronal cell cultures

-a general lab for multiplex protein analysis, developing in-vitro drug recovery models, general sample processing and workflow to the adjoining biobank.
+a general lab for multiplex protein analysis, developing in-vitro drug recovery models and general sample processing.

-The biobank serves as the key repository for unique clinical neuroscience specimens collected at both Groote Schuur Hospital and Red Cross War Memorial Children's Hospital, and has the scope to be not only a rich local and national resource, but also a continental one.
+We are also raising funds for a biobank that can serve as a key repository for unique clinical neuroscience specimens collected at both Groote Schuur Hospital and Red Cross War Memorial Children's Hospital, and that has the scope to be not only a rich local and national resource, but also a continental one.

 While largely under control of neurosurgery, this space is also used for teaching neuroanatomy to all disciplines, in partnership with the Division of Human Anatomy.
 This has been divided into a wet lab for human tissue work, and a dry lab for electronic simulation.